lpaajarvi/todo-withusers-backend/README.md

+User accounts that have access to the app (these are in a collection in mongodb Atlas:

+email: "example@hotmail.com"
+password: "pass"

+email: "second@somemail.com"
+password: "secondpass"

+email: "third@another.com"
+password: "thirdpass"

+<h3>Install instructions:</h3>

 If you don't already have node packet manager and git installed, please install them first.
 Node packet manager can be installed from https://nodejs.org/en/
 Open your preferred terminal (for example cmd in Windows) go to directory where you want this installed, for example c:/test/ in terminal type: